Digging Deep: An Underground Plant Trait Perspective on Diversity-Disease Relationships

 Methodology

-I will use experimental and modelling approaches with a range of grassland species and three soil-borne fungal pathogens.
+I will use experimental and modeling approaches with a range of grassland species and three soil-borne fungal pathogens.
 I aim to transform our understanding of belowground plant-pathogen interactions in biodiverse systems with multiple pathogens, stimulate crossovers with phytopathology and animal epidemiology, and provide a knowledge base to design agricultural systems that are intrinsically resilient to pathogens.

 Financiële details & Tijdlijn